jclevine/music_rating_instructions/README.md

     - Random
         - Playlist is not Good & New
         - Limit to 30GB - [GB in Good & New]
-3. Make new playlist and copy 2 smart playlists into it
+2. Make new playlist and copy 2 smart playlists into it
-4. [Use device to "sync" only that newly made playlist.]
+3. BB Link
+4. Delete all music on device
+    - Click on device tab on left
+    - Click on Music
+    - Highlight All and Delete
+5. Click on This Computer Tab on left
+6. Open up Playlist tree
+7. Right-click new playlist made above with new, good, and random music.
+8. Copy-to device

 # Re-Get Music (skipping)
 :small_orange_diamond: TBD